 Christopher Isherwood, Don Bachardy, Edna St. Vincent Millay, Noël

 Coward, Cecil Beaton, and others.
-Maugham's plays,
+When the modernist artist Graham

 including The Circle (1921), a satire of social life, Our

 Betters (1923), about Americans in Europe, and The Constant